aprilmintacpineda/fluxible-js/README.md

 ## Adding events and event callbacks

-`addEvent` is used both to add an event and to add a subscriber to an event that already exists.
+`addEvent` is used both to add an event and to add a subscriber to an event.
+If the event doesn't exist yet, it will be created.
+The _first argument_ to the subscriber is the `payload`, which would be the 2nd argument passed to `emitEvent`.
+The _second argument_ is the name of the event that was emitted.

 ```js
 import { addEvent } from 'fluxible-js';